Dr. Jessica Richard

 Areas of Interest

 I specialize in eighteenth-century British fiction.
 I have published on gambling in eighteenth-century British culture, Jane Austen, Samuel Johnson, and polar exploration.
-My current book project is on alternative forms of education in eighteenth-century British culture.
+My current book project is on forms of knowledge in Jane Austen’s works.
+I am a co-editor of the Maria Edgeworth Letters Project.
 I am the founder and co-editor of The 18th-Century Common, a public humanities web project sponsored by the WFU Humanities Institute.

 Awards